telerik/winforms-docs/chartview/chartview-radchartview-vs.-radchart.md

 Notes:

-* * RadChartView currently supports only standard Tooltips that cannot be modified.
+* RadChartView currently supports only standard Tooltips that cannot be modified.
 The functionality will be available in a future release.

-* ** Even though our API suggests that we have null value support, currently we do not.
-The functionality will be available in a future release.

-* *** RadChart supports only 1 additional y axis.
-RadChartView on the other side supports unlimited number of multiple Y and X axes.

-* **** Annotations will be provided in a future release.

-* ***** RadChartView does not support exporting.

 Below you may find the full list of series types available at present (Q3 2012):
 <table><th><tr><td>